 How To Write An Outline

-The main goal of the outline is to help you organize your thoughts and data.
+The main goal of the outline of the paper is to help you organize your thoughts and data.
 After doing this, you’ll be able to see the bigger picture and write a complete paper.
 So let’s find out how to write an outline.
 Essentially your outline will contain three main parts: The Introduction, a Body, and a Conclusion.
 But to be sure that your paper is fully finished, consult your lecturer about what he or she wants to be included in your paper.
 So let’s find out how an outline supposed to be written if you are going to write about a problem-oriented study:

 I. Introduction (should contain your thesis statement or the topic of your research)